bcmi/SLBR-Visible-Watermark-Removal/README.md

   year={2021}
 }
 ````

+## Related work

+We summarize the existing papers, codes, and datasets on visible watermark removal in this [repository](https://github.com/bcmi/Awesome-Visible-Watermark-Removal).

 ## Reference
 [1] Visible Watermark Removal via Self-calibrated Localization and Background Refinement.
 Jing Liang, Li Niu, Fengjun Guo, Teng Long and Liqing Zhang.
 2021.
 In *Proceedings of the 29th ACM International Conference on Multimedia*. [download](https://arxiv.org/pdf/2104.09453.pdf)